 As strange as it may sound, Bhutan does not allow backpackers.
-This implies that you have to book your trip with Bhutanese travel agents before hand.
-The agents will help you in everything – planning, customizing itineraries, making reservations and bookings.
+This implies that you have to book your trip with Bhutanese travel agents beforehand.
+They will help you in everything – planning, customizing itineraries, making reservations and bookings.
 Based on your needs & budget, you may select any one of the Bhutan tour packages available for visitors.

-|Solo travel to Bhutan||Traveling solo to Bhutan will prove more expensive than traveling in a group.
-If you don’t like company, try collaborating with fellow solo travelers before hand.
+Travelling solo to Bhutan will prove more expensive than travelling in a group.
+If you don’t like company, try collaborating with fellow solo travellers beforehand.
 This will help you pool and share costs during your Bhutan budget trip.
-Also you will have to book your trip in advance.
+Also, you will have to book your trip in advance.

-|Surcharge for solo travelers||For solo travelers, there will be a surcharge of about $30 per day.
+For solo travellers, there will be a surcharge of about $30 per day.
 This can be minimized if you travel in a group of 3 or more.

-It is mandatory for a visitor to arrange for an private tour before landing in Bhutan.
+It is mandatory for a visitor to arrange for a private tour before landing in Bhutan.
 Also, the payment has to be made in advance.
 Only then will you be granted your visa.
 You should not worry about paying the advance payment because the Bhutanese government monitors each private travel company closely.
 Make sure the company is approved by the Government.

 Daily expenses will include accommodation, food, transportation, entrance fees to various places and a private guide and driver (if you hire one).
 Good thing is that the cost per day will be less than you expect.

 $200.
-This amount may seem expensive but it is not because it is covering everything – accommodation, transportation, cost of visiting various places, food, personal guide, personal driver.
+This amount may seem expensive but it is not, because it covers everything – accommodation, transportation, cost of visiting various places, food, personal guide, personal driver.

 The $200 cost is not applicable to citizens from India, Bangladesh and Maldives.
-Citizens from these nations can travel Bhutan on a cost effective budget of $25 per day.
+Citizens from these nations can travel Bhutan on a cost-effective budget of $25 per day.

 Bhutan as a Travel Destination: Highlights

-|Visa||Permit is given on arrival in Bhutan
+A permit is given on arrival in Bhutan

 Gho for men and Kira for women

 |Best Time to Visit

-What is Special about the Bhutan Budget Trip?
+What’s Special About the Bhutan Budget Trip?

+A backpacking trip is different from a normal tourist outing.
 A Backpacking trip to Bhutan is special because of the multitude of pleasure the country has to offer its visitors.
-It is a developing country and hence the costs are mediocre.
+It is a developing country and hence, the costs are mediocre.

 Bhutan budget trip is extremely safe for a solo female traveler as well, although slightly more expensive.
 The distances of the prominent places to visit in a Bhutanese town are less.

-There is an efficient public transport available for inter town transport.
+There is an efficient public transport available for inter-town transport.

-Finally, you cannot withdraw money from ATMs frequently since they aren’t many.
+Finally, you cannot withdraw money from ATMs frequently, since they aren’t many.
 Therefore, you set yourself on a budget automatically.

 Why Should a Traveler Pursue the Bhutan Budget Trip?

 How to Reach Bhutan from Any International Destination?

 Paro International Airport is connected directly with 4 major capital cities – New Delhi, Kathmandu, Singapore City and Bangkok.

-Board a plane till New Delhi from your country.
-Reach New Delhi and head towards Paro in your connecting flight.
-You will be asked to pay the transit visa fee at New Delhi.|
+Board a plane to New Delhi from your country.
+Reach New Delhi and head towards Paro on your connecting flight.
+You will be asked to pay the transit visa fee in New Delhi.

-Board a plane till Kathmandu from your country.
+Board a plane to Kathmandu from your country.
 Reach Kathmandu and head towards Paro via Drukair.

-Board a plane till Singapore from your country.
+Board a plane to Singapore from your country.
 Reach Singapore and head towards Paro via Drukair.
-Your flight will halt at Kolkata for re-fueling.|
+Your flight will halt at Kolkata for refuelling.

-Board a plane till Bangkok from your country.
+Board a plane to Bangkok from your country.
 Reach Bangkok and head towards Paro via Drukair.